synthlabs/scrybe/README.md

 ## Plans

 This is still in very early development so it's not really usable as-is.
-If you're really interested before I finish updating this, you can message me on discord and I can help you set it up.
+If you're really interested before I finish updating this, you can send me an [email](mailto:scrybe@synth.sh) and I can help you set it up.

 Some features planned: